 Samantha Chesney joined the Corporate Cash Management Team at Provident Bank in 2015 as a summer intern.
-She was subsequently hired for a permanent part-time position while attending Fairleigh Dickenson University in Madison NJ as a full-time student.
+She was subsequently hired for a part-time position while attending Fairleigh Dickenson University in Madison NJ as a full-time student.
 Samantha graduates this month and I had a moment to sit down with her as she reflects on her hard work and what she gained from this experience.

 What were your original expectations from an internship with Provident Bank?